Abies lasiocarpa

 Photos at right show meadow and timberline tree clumps.
 Such clumps are the common feature of a phytogeographic type, the forest-tundra parkland.
 Many subalpine species occur in forest-tundra parkland, but it is an especially common setting for subalpine fir (both var. bifolia and var. lasiocarpa).
 Typically such parklands form in settings where heavy winter snowfall shortens the growing season and lowers soil temperature to the point where tree seedling establishment is impeded.
 Isolated trees may establish in such settings during intervals of warmer and/or drier climate, or on places where topography or wind reduces snow depth, or sometimes they represent trees of other species.
 Solar radiation reflected from the isolated trees causes the snow around them to melt earlier in the season, creating a microsite with marginally better seedling establishment conditions.
 Over time a forest of seedlings grows up around the pioneer tree, forming a tree clump.
 Such clumps may persist as discrete units on the landscape for a thousand years or more until eradicated by fire or disease, or until climate and microsite changes transform the site into forest&emdash;or tundra.
 A variant of this process, meadow invasion, is also shown at right; it occurs when environmental change allows seedlings to establish in a meadow where they were previously excluded.
 Meadow invasion can have many causes, related to factors such as grazing, fire, and climate variation.
 See also Arno and Hammerly (1984).

-Tallest: Diameter 107 cm, height 52 m, crown spread 7 m in 1988; on the Icicle Creek Trail in the Alpine Lakes Wilderness of WA (Van Pelt 1996); var. lasiocarpa.
+Tallest: Diameter 107 cm, height 52 m, crown spread 7 m in 1988; on the Icicle Creek Trail in the Alpine Lakes Wilderness of WA (Van Pelt 1996).
+Variety not known, both bifolia and lasiocarpa occur in this area.
+This tree's current status is also unknown; Icicle Creek has experienced some severe fires in recent years, and the tree may be lost.

-Var. bifolia: The tallest and largest is 37.2 m tall and 80 cm dbh, with a 5.9 m crown spread, in the San Juan Mountains of Colorado (Markworth 2013).
+Var. bifolia: The tallest and largest was 37.2 m tall and 80 cm dbh, with a 5.9 m crown spread, in the San Juan Mountains of Colorado (Markworth 2013).
+This area has also experienced recent severe fires and the tree's current status is unknown.

-Due to high elevations and slow growth rates, subalpine fir is not widely used for timber, but it when used, it provides lumber in building construction, crates, sashes, doors, frames, food containers, and pulp (Alexander et al. 1990).
+Due to high elevations and slow growth rates, subalpine fir is not widely used for timber, but when used, it provides lumber in building construction, crates, sashes, doors, frames, food containers, and pulp (Alexander et al. 1990).
 It may have greater economic significance for its contributions to watershed function, wildlife habitat, and recreational activities.
-Once (as of 2017) it has served as the U.S. Capitol Christmas tree.
+Once, in 2008, it served as the U.S. Capitol Christmas tree.

 Numerous studies of forest age structure have been conducted, some of which (e.g., Earle [1993]) have used dendrochronological methods.